July 04, 2019

 As you can see, these techniques are ideal for cultivating a growth mindset in your learners and yourself simultaneously.
 For long-term teaching approaches that yield a lifetime of positive results, there's nothing like them.
 However, if you need a reminder to keep with you every day, we have just the thing.

-The Growth Mindset Poster is a free resource that details a side-by-side comparison of the fixed vs growth mindset qualities.
+The Growth Mindset Poster details a side-by-side comparison of the fixed vs growth mindset qualities.
 Use it as a primer for discussions with your learners about the growth mindset, and be inspired by it whenever you need to recall what the growth mindset is all about.